You probably didn’t expect to move back in with your parents. Here’s how to make the best of it.

 Wilson and her parents have game nights, take turns cooking dinner and schedule other non-stressful ways to spend time together.
 They also intentionally give each other alone time — Wilson by sleeping late and staying up late, her parents by being early risers and turning in early.
 “I also take really, really long showers,” Wilson adds.

-Another agreement between Wilson and her parents?
-She pays rent.
-Apart from the desire to help cover personal expenses, offering to pay at least some of the way can give adult children a self-esteem boost, San Antonio says.
+Another agreement between Wilson and her parents is that she pays rent.
+Apart from the desire to help cover personal expenses, offering to pay at least some of their way can give adult children a self-esteem boost, San Antonio says.
 If their financial situations don’t allow them to chip in with money, adults and their parents can work out an in-kind arrangement, be it lawn care, home improvements or helping Dad edit his memoir.

 Set emotional boundaries